nervosnetwork/docs.nervos.org/website/docs/essays/workflow.md

 ## Cell Collect

-It is important to first understood that CKB’s [cell model](https://docs.nervos.org/basic-concepts/cell-model.html) is very similar to the UTXO model, which means that without any pre-caching it is not possible to know the current state of any address.
+It is important to first understand that CKB’s [cell model](https://docs.nervos.org/basic-concepts/cell-model.html) is very similar to the UTXO model, which means that without any pre-caching it is not possible to know the current state of any address.
 The information that makes up the current state of an address may be scattered across different cells in many corners of the blockchain and a cell collection method is a prerequisite to properly using CKB.
 The cell model of CKB is described in detail in [Cell](reference/cell.md).

 Let’s take a look at how to collect cells, as there are two ways to do this: